mattbostock/go-ldpreload-backdoor/README.md

 # LD_PRELOAD libc hooking using Go

-This is an experiment to use Go in a shared library to wrap a libc function and start a TCP server (a 'backdoor') allowing commands arbitrary commands to be run from a client such as telnet or netcat.
+This is an experiment to use Go in a shared library to wrap a libc function and start a TCP server (a 'backdoor') allowing arbitrary commands to be run from a client such as telnet or netcat.

-This is a toy intended written for educational purposes to demonstrate some of Go's capabilities.
+This is a toy intended for educational purposes to demonstrate some of Go's capabilities.

 Works on Linux only and requires Go version 1.5 or above in order to build the